 START WITH THE BASICS

 Every listed home should meet the basic expectations of any buyer.
 It should have a sound roof, functioning gutters and downspouts, foundation without cracks, functioning heating and/or air-conditioning system, solid subflooring, and safe and secure electrical wiring.
 It is important to understand that the market value of a home is determined by the prices of comparable homes recently sold in the area.
 Extensive remodeling to sell the home or to increase the value may not pay off.
-A fresh coat of paint and new carpet can make all the difference and creates a great first impression for home shoppers.
+A conservative approach with a fresh coat of paint and new carpet can make all the difference and creates a great first impression for home shoppers.

 MECHANICAL MAINTEN CAL MAINTENANCE IS A MUS CE IS A MUST